daremat/es6-epf/README.md

 That's right: even ES6 defines `import` and `export`, and even your browser is up to date, it is not able to execute this statement;
 And, guess what?
 Transpilers like Babel will be **of no help**.

-In fact, by no mean a browser could be able to import synchronously a file, that is located on a distant server.
+In fact, by no, it means a browser could be able to import synchronously a file, that is located on a distant server.
 For this purpose, it is mandatory to use other tools called **Bundlers**.

 ### Produced files